grafana/mimir/docs/sources/architecture/ingester.md

 ## Ingesters failure and data loss

-Ingesters are **semi-stateful**.
+Ingesters are **stateful**.
 If an ingester process crashes or exits abruptly, all the in-memory series that have not yet been flushed to the long-term storage will be lost.
 There are two main ways to mitigate this failure mode:

 1. Replication
 2. Write-ahead log (WAL)